 The resulting significantly higher cost for wideband sensors will automatically prevent the sensor from getting into the mass market.
 In many applications low-cost sensors with a still acceptable performance based on the lower bandwidth RDI device class (which will not use the RR FN 5.340 protected bands) will be sufficient.
 Those sensors will be automatically used due to the significant lower cost of small bandwidth transitions and antennas, resulting in more cost-efficient sensor designs compared to RDI-S devices.
 Consequently, the majority of devices in the market will be cost-effective RDI sensors and only where needed due to application performance requirements, RDI-S sensors based on more expensive wideband-technology will be used.
 This results in a natural limitation of the overall number of RDI-S devices in the market.

-RDI-S JUSTIFICATION OF FREQUENCY RANGE AND CONTIGUOUS WIDE BANDWIDTH NEEDS
+RDI-S JUSTIFICATION OF FREQUENCY RANGE AND CONTINUOUS WIDE BANDWIDTH NEEDS

 General considerations